pulibrary/rdss-handbook/globus.md

     export bucket_name=<bucket name>
     ```

-1. Put the gateway name in a variable.
-Choose one of the following
+1. Decide on a Gateway name and put it in a variable.
+For pdc*, choose one of the following:

     - pdc s3 storage gateway precuration
     - pdc s3 storage gateway postcuration